nathanmoon/yours-nyc-config/README.md

 `yarn add --dev @yoursco/nyc-config`

-Then write a `.nycrc` that looks something like this:
+Then write a `.nycrc.json` that looks something like this:

 ```json
 {